Thambara-20/Library-Management-System-Web/front-end/README.md

 ## Available Scripts

+cd into the folder and type:

+### `npm install`

+This installs the required dependencies or manually install all dependencies in the package.json file

-In the project directory, you can run:
+then, in the project directory, you can run:

 ### `npm start`